alexserra98/HPC-2020-21-Assignement-01/README.md

 In order to simplify the calculations I've assumed that the dimension of the matrix in each dimension was a multiple of number of process at disposal, a possible way to overcome this limitation could be adding a padding to each dimension in order to require a suitable dimension.
 ### Compile and Run
 The /matrix folder contains a makefile, as regards running the code each program takes as input the number of process employed for each dimension.
-More details and the analysis of the results of the benchmark can be found in the /report section.